Expertium/expertium.github.io/Benchmark.md

 Next is AUC (Area Under the Curve).
 Unlike the previous two metrics, AUC is not a measure of **calibration** but of **discrimination**.
 Here's what you need to know about AUC:
 1. AUC measures how well an algorithm can tell classes apart; in our case, classes are "recalled" and "forgotten."
 You can think of AUC as a measure of how well the algorithm can draw a boundary between two classes, such that all members of class 1 are on one side of the boundary and all members of class 2 are on the other side.
-2. AUC ranges from 0 to 1, but in practice it's almost always greater than 0.5.
-AUC less than 0.5 indicates that the algorithm is performing worse than random.
+2. AUC score ranges from 0 to 1, but in practice it's almost always greater than 0.5.
+An AUC score less than 0.5 indicates that the algorithm is performing worse than random.
 Higher is better.

 AUC can be rather unintuitive in some cases.
 Exaggerated example: suppose you have an algorithm that always outputs a 99% probability of having cancer for people who do have cancer and a 98% probability of having cancer for people who do not have cancer.
 It never outputs 98% for those who do have cancer, and it never outputs 99% for those who don't.
-What do you think is the AUC of this algorithm?
+What do you think is the AUC score of this algorithm?
 Answer: 1.0, because it can perfectly distinguish between these two classes, even if the calibration is absolutely terrible.
 AUC doesn't tell us anything about calibration, only about discrimination.

 Below is a diagram that explains AUC.

 ![AUC 2 1](https://github.com/user-attachments/assets/28c55552-0613-4643-ad69-bfecf04dfce8)

 For a more in-depth explanation of AUC, you can read [this article](https://www.geeksforgeeks.org/auc-roc-curve/).
-The important part is how to interpret it: in the context of spaced repetition, AUC can be interpreted as "a probability that the algorithm will assign a higher probability of recall to a recalled card than to a forgotten card".
+The important part is how to interpret it: in the context of spaced repetition, the AUC score can be interpreted as "a probability that the algorithm will assign a higher probability of recall to a recalled card than to a forgotten card".
 For example, AUC=0.7 means that there is a 70% chance that a recalled card has a higher probability of recall predicted by the algorithm than a forgotten card.

 Here's a table comparing different metrics.